No. 53: Don Drysdale

 Don Drysdale comes off the Dodger Stadium mound with teammates Junior Gilliam and John Roseboro after winning 1-0 against the Yankees in the 1963 World Series, where the Dodgers swept, four games to none.(Neil Leifer, Sports Illustrated)

-Then came ’68, where the Dodgers were still seventh in the NL (76-86).
-Drysdale would only post a 14-12 mark despite a 2.15 ERA.
+Then came ’68, where the Dodgers’ seventh-place standing in the National League at 76-86 reflected in the fact that Drysdale would only post just a 14-12 mark despite a 2.15 ERA and his consecutive-scoreless inning streak.

 On May 31 in the ninth inning of a game at Dodger Stadium against the rival San Francisco Giants, Drysdale, nursing a 3–0 lead, loaded the bases with no outs.
 On a 2-2 count to Dick Dietz, catcher Jeff Torborg called for a slider.
 Drysdale’s pitch sailed inside and grazed Dietz’s elbow.
-He started to run to first, but Wendlestedt ruled that Dietz hadn’t tried to get out of the way of the pitch.
-The game was delayed some 25 minutes while Giants manager Herman Franks and third base coach Peanuts Lowery argued.
-Dietz, now on a 3-2 pitch and one away from a walk to force in a run, filed out to left, but not deep enough for a sacrifice fly.

 From the May 31, 1968 Retrosheet.org account of the Dodgers-Giants ninth inning.

-Drysdale’s final career victory was on July 28,1969 when he had a complete-game shut out the San Diego Padres 19-0 in San Diego, his 49th career shutout.
-In his career, Drysdale posted one shutout for every four wins — 25 percent of the time.
-Drysdale drove in the final run of that game with a seventh-inning double after driving in their 16th run with a fifth-inning single.
+Just a season later, Drysdale’s final career victory would come on July 28,1969 — a complete-game, 19-0 shut out of the expansion Padres in San Diego, also his 49th career shutout.
+Drysdale drove in the final run of that game with a seventh-inning double after an RBI single in the fifth inning.

-In the current all-time Dodgers’ franchise record ledger, Drysdale remains second in innings pitched (3,432), games started (465) and shutouts (49); third in WAR for pitchers (61.4), wins (209), games pitched (518) and strike outs (2,486); and sixth in complete games (167).
+At the time of his retirement with the torn rotator cuff in his right shoulder, Drysdale was the Dodgers’ franchise leader in innings, shutouts and strikeouts.
+He posted one shutout for every four wins — 25 percent of the time.
+On the current all-time Dodgers’ franchise record ledger, Drysdale remains second in innings pitched (3,432), games started (465) and shutouts (49); third in WAR for pitchers (61.4), wins (209), games pitched (518) and strike outs (2,486); and sixth in complete games (167).

 The Martinez (Calif.)
 News Gazette, Aug.
 12, 1969.

 Enberg, who died in 2017, once said to me: “Every day was a good day when you were with Don Drysdale,” and then threw in some classic off-color stories that wouldn’t be fit to print, comments Drysdale could make to him after he muted his mic.
-The Enberg/Drysdale partnership also lent it sent to several years as the Los Angeles Rams radio broadcast team.

 Drysdale was in the Dodgers’ visiting dugout in San Diego after Hershiser came off the field following 10 scoreless innings to break the mark.
 They shared a hug and did an interview live for radio and TV as the game continued.